Put your phone in a sock

-Also, oh God.
+Also, oh god.
 There is that really big looming terrifying project which you haven’t even started yet.
-Plus the world is literally ending, or beginning, or something.
+Plus that baby orca died and the world is literally ending, or beginning, or something.
 And you should really call the dentist.

 NONETHELESS.
 I want you to stride through your house bravely and with conviction, and I want you to find a blank sheet of paper.
 Maybe even a journal.